Firewall Network (FireNet) FAQs

 Can you have more than one HA pair of FireNet systems sitting with the Transit Gateway for further bandwidth?

-Absolutely, we support up to 20 instances in AWS, for example.
+Absolutely, Aviatrix supports up to 10 Firewall instances per AZ (20 per Transit FireNet VPC) in AWS, for example.

 What capabilities do customers have to manage cross-Availability Zone traffic flowing through an Aviatrix Gateway as part of a FireNet design?